kerbin111/Integ/README.md

 Tabs, spaces, and newlines are ignored; as a result, you can design your code in almost any shape.

 Comments are of the form #x#, where x can be basically anything.
-Note that comments of the form #.x.# (which were valid in versions <= 1.1) are no longer valid.
+Note that comments of the form #.x.# (which were valid in versions <= 1.1) will work but are not recommended.
 Also note that leaving off the end of a comment at the end of a program is no longer permitted as it was in versions <= 1.1.
 Comments are removed before code execution and do not nest; as a result, they may be positioned anywhere within a program, including within an operator definition.